spew8712/jpegview/README.md

 ## [Experimental WIP] Browse Manga/Comics
 Support viewing manga/comics in CBZ archives from v1.2.60.
-* Image formats: JXL, JPG, PNG, WEBP, AVIF/HEIF, QOI, BMP.
+* Image formats: JXL, JPG, PNG, WEBP, AVIF/HEIF, QOI, BMP, RAW.
 * Uses [kuba zip](https://github.com/kuba--/zip) which wraps around the minimal 1-file [miniz zip library](https://github.com/richgel999/miniz).
   * Kuba/miniz is good as there's a minimal set of only 3 files total!
 * Reuses part of the image loading codes.
   * Some image loaders read from disk instead of memory, so are not easily portable/reusable to decode CBZ's image contents in memory.
 Hence, ignores all special handling, such as for animation and colour profiles.
-     * Incompatible formats/loaders: GDI+ (GIF, BMP), WIC, PSD, RAW.
+     * Incompatible formats/loaders: GDI+ (GIF, BMP), WIC, PSD.
      * Reworked and added a ReaderBMP method to read from memory.
 It has another untidy bit: it creates the CJPEGImage instead of CImageLoadThread caller, as other loaders do.
+  * Not all combos are tested.
+Mainly tested: JXL in CBZ.
+Minimal test: Some RAW and AVIF in CB7, PNG & BMP in CBZ.
   * Known issues:
      * [Fixed in v1.2.61] miniz: unable to uncompress files beyond ~2MB, such as BMP images.
 Found a quick fix, but don't know why it is so.
     * compilation problem ('incomplete' file): so have to disable usage of precompilied headers in JPEGView.